Back To Top

 There was a time when the best golf shoes in the game were unquestionably spiked.
 Now more and more tour professionals are wearing spikeless golf shoes, but that isn't to say the best spiked options don't offer best-in-class traction in all kinds of conditions when you're out on the course.
 In fact, some of the top models on the market right now are spiked golf shoes.

 Ultimately the type of golf shoes you chose to wear depends on what kind of conditions and courses you regularly play.
 The best pairs of spiked shoes in this list offer grip and stability on wet surfaces, bunkers and just about any stance golf throws at you.
 These shoes are ideal for winter golf when the ground is a little more softer underfoot.
-But don't think spiked shoes are only to be used when the ground is wet.
+But don't think the best golf shoes with spikes are only to be used when the ground is wet.
 Many of the best modern spiked shoes come with a very low-profile, meaning you don't feel the spikes on dry ground and they also leave very minimal damage to greens.

 The Quick List